Skip to main content

 What is the DMV-349 form and do I need to file one?

 The DMV-349 is the official NC Crash Report form completed by the responding law enforcement officer.
 You do not file this form yourself.
 The officer fills it out at the scene or shortly after and submits it to the NC DMV.
-You can request a copy of the completed report from the responding agency, usually within a few business days.
+You can request a certified copy through the NCSHP online portal (free for NCSHP crashes) or from the NCDMV using Form TR-67A ($6.50 per certified report).

 What happens if I do not report an accident in NC?

-Failing to report a reportable accident in NC is a Class 1 misdemeanor.
+Failing to report a reportable accident in NC is a Class 2 misdemeanor under N.C.
+Gen. Stat.
+20-176.
 Beyond criminal penalties, not reporting can weaken your insurance claim, give the other driver's insurer a reason to dispute your account, and create problems if injuries or additional damage surface later.
-The police report is a critical piece of evidence for your claim.

 How do I report a hit-and-run in NC?

 Call 911 immediately.
 Provide the dispatcher with as much information as you can about the other vehicle -- license plate number, make, model, color, and direction of travel.
-Ask any witnesses for their contact information.
-In NC, leaving the scene of an accident involving injury or death is a felony.
-Your own UM coverage can help cover your damages.
+Ask witnesses for their contact information.
+In NC, leaving the scene of an accident with serious injury or death is a Class F felony.
+Your own UM coverage applies to hit-and-run claims, but NC requires actual physical contact between vehicles for phantom vehicle scenarios.

 How long do I have to file an insurance claim after an accident in NC?

-While there is no single legal deadline for filing an insurance claim, most policies require "prompt notification."
+While there is no single legal deadline for filing an insurance claim, most policies require prompt notification.
 You should report the accident to your own insurer within 24 to 48 hours.
-For a third-party claim against the at-fault driver's insurer, the statute of limitations for a personal injury lawsuit in NC is 3 years, but delays hurt your credibility and your case.
+For a third-party personal injury lawsuit, the NC statute of limitations is 3 years from the date of the accident, but delays in reporting and medical treatment hurt your credibility and your case.